Conditional McKean-Vlasov SDEs with jumps and Markovian regime-switching: wellposedness, propagation of chaos, averaging principle: Wellposedness of conditional MKV equation with regime-switching

 \end{itemize}

 \begin{myrem} Conditions (A1) and (A2) are used to ensure the wellposedness of MKV equations.
 In (A3), the existence of function $V$ is used to ensure the existence and uniqueness of the $Q$-process $P_t$ associated with $(q_{ij})$; see, for instance, \cite[Theorem 2.25]{Chen}.
 (A4) is used in the study of averaging principle for the interaction particle systems or conditional MKV SDEs in order to deal with the case $\S$ is infinitely countable.
-When $\S$ is a finite state space, it is well known that the semigroup $P_t$ will be exponentially ergodic, and so \eqref{c-2} holds automatically. \end{myrem}
+When $\S$ is a finite state space, it is well known that the semigroup $P_t$ satisfies condition \eqref{c-2}. \end{myrem}

 On the probability space $(\Omega, \F,\p)$ introduced above, let $(W_t)$ be $d$-dimensional standard Brownian motion, and $\wt{\mathcal{N}}(\d t,\d z)$ be a compensated Poisson random measure with intensity $\lambda(\d z)\d t$ satisfying $\int_{\R^d_0}1\wedge |z|^2\lambda(\d z)<\infty$ defined on $(\Omega^1,\F^1,\p^1)$.
 Assume as usual $(W_t)$ and $(\wt{\mathcal{N}}(\d z,\d t))$ are mutually independent.
 Let $(\La_t)$ be a continuous-time Markov chain with $Q$-matrix $(q_{ij})$ defined on $(\Omega^0,\F^0,\p^0)$.